Leon-Drq/Devcon_BKK/README.md

 -   **Subscription Service (awarded 10 times)**: Set up a canister that collects recurring payments from an Ethereum account, using [USDC](https://faucet.circle.com/) or [WETH](https://weth.altlayer.io/transfer) on Sepolia. `approve` the canister’s Ethereum address for a certain amount and then let the canister call `transferFrom` regularly using [a timer](https://github.com/dfinity/examples/tree/master/rust/periodic_tasks) to deduct the subscription fee from your account.
 -   **Whale Watcher (awarded 10 times)**: Create a canister to monitor USDC transfers over 1 million, storing and exposing the transfer details via query call on a frontend.
 A cool stretch goal would be to automatically mint an ERC-721 NFT Whale NFT to the receiver

-# Bounties
+# Tracks

-Bounties are larger, open-ended projects with broader requirements and a higher reward pool.
-Each bounty challenge leverages unique features of the Internet Computer (ICP), enabling you to create applications that push the boundaries of blockchain technology.
-The bounties are designed to build on top of the skills developed in the tasks, giving you a solid foundation to tackle these more ambitious projects.
-Below are the available bounties, each with a distinct focus and inspiration for your submissions.
+Tracks are larger, open-ended projects with broader requirements and a higher reward pool.
+Each Track leverages unique features of the Internet Computer (ICP), enabling you to create applications that push the boundaries of blockchain technology.
+The Tracks are designed to build on top of the skills developed in the Bountys, giving you a solid foundation to tackle these more ambitious projects.
+Below are the available Tracks, each with a distinct focus and inspiration for your submissions.

 ## 1) **Fully On-Chain Dapps**